awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

 **Tip**
 For an example that uses the AWS IoT Greengrass API to create and deploy a group, see the [ gg\_group\_setup](https://github.com/awslabs/aws-greengrass-group-setup) package from GitHub\.

-1. On the **Set up your Greengrass group** page, choose **Use easy creation**\.
+1. On the **Set up your Greengrass group** page, choose **Use easy creation** to create a group and an AWS IoT Greengrass [core](gg-core.md)\.

-   Each group requires an AWS IoT Greengrass [core](gg-core.md), which manages local processes\.
-A core needs a certificate that allows it to access AWS IoT and an AWS IoT policy that allows it to perform AWS IoT and AWS IoT Greengrass actions\.
-This step creates and provisions a core for the new group\.
+   Each group requires a core, which is a device that manages local IoT processes\.
+A core needs a certificate and keys that allow it to access AWS IoT and an AWS IoT policy that allows it to perform AWS IoT and AWS IoT Greengrass actions\.
+When you choose the **Use easy creation** option, these security resources are created for you and the core is provisioned in the AWS IoT registry\.
 ![\[Set up your Greengrass Group console page with the Use easy creation button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-005.png)

 1. Enter a name for your group \(for example, **MyFirstGroup**\), and then choose **Next**\.